 Constructed of 1,600 metres of steel, mesh and Australian blackbutt, the building‘s green credentials include high performance glazing, solar power and a blackwater recycling plant.
 Over 90 plant boxes of varying species surrounding the façade.

 The building boasts spectacular views across Lake Burley Griffin, the National Museum of Australia, the Telstra tower and the new Parliament House.

 Private sector building occupants include Clayton Utz, State Super and Molonglo Group.
-A number of Australian Commonwealth Government departments are also tenants, including The Department of Industry, Innovation and Science, and Safe Work Australia.
+A number of Australian Commonwealth Government departments are also tenants, including Safe Work Australia.